 - If you have a complaint or a problem regarding arrangements made with your supervisor, contact the Board of Examiners;

-- If you and at least one other student encounter irregularities during a course or an exam, contact the Assessment panel;
+- If you and at least one other student encounter irregularities during a course or an exam, contact the Assessment Support Panel;

 - If you alone encounter irregularities during a course or an exam, contact the Board of Examiners;

 - If a grade has not been registered in Osiris correctly, contact your Administration Office and your examiner.